IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/c64c4c0b-2975-40db-9170-02f7e32b3177)

-where β0 are the parameters of the studied link.
+where β0 are the parameters of the studied loop.

-Modeling the process of identification of a second-order linear integration link by a step signal:
+Modeling the process of identification of a second-order linear integration loop by a step signal:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/8d1cc4f8-1977-4fe9-9543-cf158bab78f2)